Please enter the password to view our wedding details.

 East Coast guests: We recommend the Thursday ~5pm ET flight.
 It lands around 4–5am Dublin time, which sounds rough — but that's only ~11pm your body clock.
 Stay awake on the plane, land, check into your Dublin hotel, and go straight to sleep.
 You'll wake up Friday on Irish time.
 The ~10pm flight that lands around 9am sounds more civilized, but you won't get enough sleep on the plane and you'll be a zombie all Friday.
 Trust us on this one.

 West Coast guests: The longer flight from California means you'll actually have time to sleep on the plane.
-Aim to arrive by Saturday — Friday if you can swing it.
+Aim to arrive early Saturday morning, and Friday would be even better if you can swing it.

 We'll have a bus from Dublin city centre to Virginia Park Lodge on Saturday morning, and back to Dublin on Monday morning.

 If you're renting a car, Virginia Park Lodge is about 90 minutes from Dublin.
-We'll set up a WhatsApp group for carpooling.
+We'll set up a WhatsApp group for carpooling — details to follow.

 US citizens need a valid passport to enter Ireland (no visa required for stays under 90 days).
 Make sure yours won't expire within 6 months of travel.

-Our friend Ronan Ryan can help with trip planning, hotel recommendations, transport, or any logistics.
-Whether you're extending your stay or need help with childcare arrangements, he knows Ireland inside and out.
+Ronan Ryan can help with trip planning, transport, childcare, or any logistics.
+Whether you're extending your stay or just need a hand with something, he knows Ireland inside and out.

 Get in touch: ronan@rsquared.ie